 Our wild Alaskan spot prawns are available year-round since each prawn is flash frozen at sea.
 The actual season is in October.
 The average serving size of Alaska spot prawn is one half pound.
 These prawns are presented shell-on and there are about 8-12 per pound for jumbo and 18-20 for medium.

-Nutritional Information: The nutritional value of Wild Alaskan spot prawns is well developed.
+Nutritional Information: The nutritional value of wild Alaskan spot prawns is well developed.
 A 3.5 oz. serving of Alaskan spot prawns has 155 calories, 26 grams of protein, 5 grams of fat, 94 mg of cholesterol and 66 mg of sodium.

 Recipes: Spot prawns have a rich, buttery flavor that has been described as a cross between Dungeness crab and lobster.
 Not only do they taste heavenly, but they’re sustainable, too.
 Spot prawns can be prepared so many different ways it really challenges one to serve them in just one dish.
 From grilling on the BBQ to blending into your favorite Créole dish to just plain pan fried, the only way you can go wrong is to over cook them.
 Just a note: X-large Spot Prawns may carry eggs technically referred to as roe, which is considered a delicacy – you can eat the roe or you can just rinse the roe off.
 To thaw: just place them in your refrigerator overnight or run under cold water.
-To cook: sauté in a lightly buttered pan until the prawns turn a lucent pink – it takes just two to three minutes at a medium high heat.
+To cook: sauté in a lightly buttered pan until the prawns turn a translucent pink – it takes just two to three minutes at medium high heat.